INNOVINATI/microwler/docs/getting-started.md

 new https://quotes.toscrape.com/
 ```
 **Microwler** will create a `projects/` folder in your current working directory and place
 a file called `quotes_toscrape_com.py` within it.
-This file contains your crawler definition.
+This file contains your [crawler configuration][microwler.crawler.Microwler].

 To **run this project**, execute the following command:
 ```bash
 crawler quotes_toscrape_com run
 ```
-> Note: this will most likely create a `.microwler` folder in your workspace
+> Note: Depending on your setup, this will create a `.microwler` folder in your workspace
 > where internal stuff like caches will be stored.
 Mess with it at your own risk!

 You can **check available commands** with: